Aetrius/Kapacity/README.md

 # Kapacity

-Kapacity is an integrated system designed to streamline data collection, storage, and interaction, facilitating efficient data handling and visualization.
-The project consists of several key components including a PostgreSQL database, a data collection service in Go, a React-based user interface, and a Go-based API.
+Kapacity is an open-source capacity management tool designed to optimize and streamline data collection and visualization processes within Kubernetes environments.
+This tool efficiently collects data on namespaces, deployments, and statefulsets, then integrates seamlessly with the Kapacity-API to store this data in a PostgreSQL database.
+The insights derived from this data are visualized through the Kapacity Interface, providing a clear and actionable overview of resource utilization.

 ## Components